 7. Married couples can choose to do a joint tax assessmentYes, you read that right!
 Married couples have a choice to file a joint tax assessment with their spouse as per stated in Section 45 of Malaysia’s Income Tax Act 1967.
 What’s great about this is that both will save money.
 If the husband or wife earns less than RM4,000, then it’s advisable to file it jointly.
 This will allow you to make use of the additional spouse relief of RM4,000.
 This is what we called teamwork.

 But, if any of you (wife or husband) earns more than RM4,000, you guys might want to consider separate assessment so that each of you can take advantage of the RM9,000 individual relief.
 Plus, you can also maximise other applicable reliefs that can help bring down the taxable income for both of you to a lower tax bracket.

 Maximise your tax relief as much as you can!We hope this list will help you to maximise your tax relief.
-Don’t forget to track all of the receipts needed (keep them for at least 7 years) and remember to file your income tax before the due date on 30 April 2019!
-Having said that, the deadline would usually be extended to 15 May 2019.
+Don’t forget to track all of the receipts needed (keep them for at least 7 years) and remember to file your income tax before the due date on 30 April 2020!
+Having said that, the deadline would usually be extended.
 But to be safe, it’s better to get it done ASAP, people.
 Once that is done, do keep track of your bank account as the government would be refunding tax paid in excess if you have any.

 Oh, one more thing - here’s another bonus tip to help you pay less tax.
 Try to talk to your manager or HR if your income can be arranged in a way that non-taxable allowance is increased instead of basic salary like travelling allowance, parking allowance, dental allowance, etc. This can help you to reduce your income tax.